dsc55704973/tensorflow_voice_recognition/README.md

+** Tensorflow Neural Network: Gender Recognition by Voice and Speech Analysis **

+** SUMMARY **

-Thank you for reviewing my Jupyter Notebook, which exhibits a neural network model I developed with Tensorflow.
+Thank you for reviewing this project, which exhibits a neural network model I developed with Tensorflow.
 The model is trained on a dataset featuring comprehensive parameters of the human voice (please review section below dedicated to describing the dataset).
 Development of the neural network was straight-forward given how lean the dataset actually is (3,168 records, 20 features) and how inherently robust neural network models are.

 Essentially, I trained a model here that will predict the gender of a speaker given these 20 voice parameters.
 The end result is a model that generated predictions with 98.23% accuracy, and only 14 wrong predictions!
 Pretty remarkable.
 The steps to execute this model are generalized as follows: